-From 11.59pm on 27 February 2022 eligible travellers can arrive in New Zealand on a nonscheduled or private flight.
+Eligible travellers can arrive in New Zealand on a non-scheduled or private flight.
 They are not limited to using scheduled international air services operated by airlines.

-Before departure and upon arrival, carriers must ensure they meet the requirements in the Air Border Order
+At all times carriers must ensure they meet the requirements in the Air Border Order.
+This may include any operational requirements.